mongodb/mongo-ruby-driver/spec/README.md

 Create AWS KMS keys
-Many of the Field-Level Encryption tests require that you have an encryption masterkey hosted on AWS's Key Management Service.
-Set up a masterkey by following these steps:
+Many of the Field-Level Encryption tests require that you have an encryption master key hosted on AWS's Key Management Service.
+Set up a master key by following these steps:

 1. Sign up for an AWS account at this link if you don't already have one: https://aws.amazon.com/resources/create-account/